 Learn, Study, Transcribe (ideally this is where the magic happens in writing out the music and seeing the relationship between everything … more on this in the next paragraph), put the songs in different keys, notice your “a ha” moments (i.e. “oh snap, that’s so cool how they threw in that diminished chord there, ’m going to use that in my next song”), document those, take notes, emulate, and yes … borrow and steal.

 That’s right.
-If you want to write a Bee Gees type of song, try to write one like Barry Gibb would have using those flavors of chords, chord progressions, falsetto voice singing, lyrical topics etc. You see … you’re starting to get that vocabulary in you.
+If you want to write a Bee Gees type of song, try to write one like Barry Gibb would have using those flavors of chords, melody, lyrics chord progressions, falsetto voice singing, lyrical topics etc. You see … you’re starting to get that vocabulary of music in you.